sjt88/docker-postgres/README.md

 ## PostgreSQL Dockerfile

 This is a fork of the official PostgreSQL Dockerfile.
-The primary addition being the retrieval and restoration of a dump (compressed with bzip2).
+The primary addition being the retrieval (over HTTP) and restoration of a dump file (compressed with bzip2).

 ### Usage
 Check out the official PostgreSQL docker image env variables and how to use this dockerfile here: https://hub.docker.com/_/postgres/